KataChannel/tazagroup/GETTING-STARTED.md

-# 🚀 KataCore Enterprise Platform - Getting Started
+# 🚀 Katadev Enterprise Platform - Getting Started

-Welcome to **KataCore**, your complete enterprise platform solution!
-This guide will help you set up and start using KataCore in just a few minutes.
+Welcome to **Katadev**, your complete enterprise platform solution!
+This guide will help you set up and start using Katadev in just a few minutes.

-## 🎯 What is KataCore?
+## 🎯 What is Katadev?

-KataCore is a modern, full-stack enterprise platform that includes:
+Katadev is a modern, full-stack enterprise platform that includes:
 - **Complete Human Resource Management (HRM) System**
 - **Automated Deployment System** for any server
 - **Modern Tech Stack** with Next.js 15, NestJS 11, and Bun.js